padoruuuu/Tusk-Launcher/README.md

 Future plans:
-tray icon support: waiting on this https://gitlab.freedesktop.org/wayland/wayland-protocols/-/merge_requests/355 setting images as backgrounds of the app. merging config.toml and theme.css into 1 file. allowing adding custom buttons that point to external applications in the css theme that would be displayed in the main window.
+tray icon support: waiting on this https://gitlab.freedesktop.org/wayland/wayland-protocols/-/merge_requests/355

+allowing adding custom buttons that point to external applications in the css theme that would be displayed in the main window.